theobald-software/kb.theobald-software.github.io/content/_sap/how-to-import-an-sap-transport-request-with-the-transport-management-system-stms.md

 weight: 2
 ---

-Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

-In this HowTo we will import the Transport Request for the custom functions that is included in your product folder.
+In this HowTo we will import a Transport Request for the custom functions that is included in the ABAP subdirectory of your product installation folder (e. g.
+C:\Program Files\XtractIS\ABAP).
-You can find the Transport Request in your product folder or as attachement to this article:

 We first unzip and copy the file R900141.ECC into the data folder and the file K900141.ECC into the cofiles folder of our SAP System.
 (The last 3 digits of the transport numbers may be different in your most recent version that you downloaded !)